2i2c-org/infrastructure/docs/howto/operate/new-tf-cluster.md

 ```

 Check over the output of this command to ensure nothing if being created/deleted than you expected.
-You might want to ask a fellow 2i2c engineer to glance over it too to double check.
+Copy-paste the plan into your open Pull Request so a fellow 2i2c engineer can double check it too.

-If you're satisfied with the plan, apply the changes to deploy the cluster.
+If you're both satisfied with the plan, merge the Pull Request and apply the changes to deploy the cluster.

 ```bash
 terraform apply -var-file=projects/CLUSTER.tfvars